-The natural environment features are as defined within the Provincial Policy Statement. those listed in Section 6.1 and are further explained in the appendix of this Plan.
+The natural environment features are as defined within the Provincial Policy Statement.

 Natural Heritage features of regional and provincial significance are given special protection by this plan in accordance with the Provincial Policy Statement.
-These features include significant wetlands including coastal wetlands, significant woodlands, significant valleylands, significant wildlife habitat and significant areas of natural and scientific interest.
+These features include significant wetlands including coastal wetlands, significant woodlands, significant valley lands, significant wildlife habitat and significant areas of natural and scientific interest.
 Appendices 2, 3, 4, and 5 to this plan provide further explanation of significant Natural Heritage features.

-- To protect locally, regionally and provincially significant natural areas from development which would have a negative impact on natural environment features and functions; - To improve the quality of water in groundwater, streams, rivers, gullies and Lake Huron; - To ensure a healthy environment and improved quality of life through the protection and enhancement of natural heritage features, areas and systems; and - · To mitigate and adapt to local climate change impacts; and - To encourage compatible development in keeping with environmental, social and economic goals.
+- To protect natural areas from development which would have a negative impact on natural environment features and functions; - To improve the quality of water in groundwater, streams, rivers, gullies and Lake Huron; - To ensure a healthy environment and improved quality of life through the protection and enhancement of natural heritage features, areas and systems; - To mitigate and adapt to local climate change impacts; and - To encourage compatible development in keeping with environmental, social and economic goals.